-Miriam and Noah are back in time for National Mentoring Month to demystify mentoring x foster care: what is mentoring?
+Miriam and Noah are back in time for National Mentoring Month to demystify mentoring x foster care: What is mentoring?
 How do young people manage the road to independence?
 What might it mean to mentor a young person in foster care?

 This episode digs into formal and informal definitions of mentoring; hear from the community directly to gain multiple insights into how culture, psychology, and policy shape how society understands independence after foster care.

-Works Referenced
+Works Referenced:

 California Department of Education — Foster Care & California Schools